Brush your teeth with fluoride toothpaste twice a day for at least two minutes to help keep your teeth and mouth healthy.

 Should I use an electric or manual toothbrush?

-The type of toothbrush you use is important.
-For most adults, a brush with a small head and a compact, angled arrangement of long and short, round-end bristles (filaments) is fine.
+For most adults, a toothbrush with a small head and a compact, angled arrangement of long and short, round-end bristles is fine.
 Medium or soft bristles are best for most people.
+Use an electric brush with an oscillating or rotating head.
 If in doubt, ask your dentist.

 What type of toothpaste should I use?

-The cleansing agents and particles in toothpaste help to remove plaque from your teeth, keeping them clean and healthy.
+The cleaning agents and particles in toothpaste help to remove plaque from your teeth, keeping them clean and healthy.

-Most toothpastes contain fluoride, which helps to prevent and control cavities.
-It's important to use a toothpaste with the right concentration of fluoride for you or your child.
+Most toothpastes also contain fluoride, which helps to prevent and control cavities.
+It's important to use a toothpaste with the right concentration of fluoride.
 Check the packaging to find out how much fluoride each brand contains.

 - Children aged three to six: use a pea-sized amount of toothpaste containing 1,350-1,500ppm fluoride.